AyoubChraiti/So_long/README.md

 # AstroQuest

-My first 2D game using the MINILIBX Library.
+## My first 2D game using the MINILIBX Library